TheDan64/inkwell/README.md

 ## Documentation

-[docs.rs](https://docs.rs/crate/inkwell/) documentation is planned but not yet complete.
-See [#2](https://github.com/TheDan64/inkwell/issues/2) for the tracking issue.
+Documenation is automatically deployed [here](https://thedan64.github.io/inkwel/) based on master.
+These docs are not yet 100% complete and only show the latest supported LLVM version due to a rustdoc issue.
+See [#2](https://github.com/TheDan64/inkwell/issues/2) for more info.

 ## Examples